American vs British English: What Actually Matters for Learners

 - American: "Do you have a pen?"

 Both are standard.
-The grammar test: "have got" cannot replace "have" in past tense ("I had a pen" — never "I had got a pen" for simple possession).
+The grammar test: "have got" cannot replace "have" in past tense ("I had a pen", never "I had got a pen" for simple possession).

 IELTS (British standard): IELTS accepts both American and British spelling, but not both in the same response.
 The official marking guidance flags spelling inconsistency under Lexical Resource.
-A Band 6 candidate might write "realize" in paragraph one and "recognise" in paragraph two — the content is fine, but the inconsistency signals limited language control.
+A Band 6 candidate might write "realize" in paragraph one and "recognise" in paragraph two.
+The content is fine, but the inconsistency signals limited language control.
 A Band 7 candidate chooses British throughout and uses "recognise," "analyse," and "behaviour" consistently.

 The present perfect point matters here too.
 A Band 5 IELTS Writing Task 2 response: "Scientists recently discovered that air pollution affects cognitive development."
 A Band 7 response in British convention: "Scientists have recently discovered that air pollution affects cognitive development."
 In formal British academic writing, the present perfect signals recency more precisely.